Esmae/Benchmarking/index.md

 * Limits of Travis:
 	1. 50 mins per build
 	2. If >10 mins with no output -> aborts as assumed error
-	3. Max console output of 4MB of log data
+	3. Max console output: 4MB of log data

 ## Pushing to GitHub
 * GitHub Personal API Tokens can be revoked & you can create lots of them